kovaroman/treocore/docs/en/user-guide/user-interface.md

   - *Refresh* – to refresh the related entities list on the panel;
   - *Create new* – to create a new record for the related entity;
   - *Select* – to create a relation between the entity record, which is opened in the main window and the entity record, which was chosen in the pop-up window.
-  _**NOTE:**_ *Please, keep in mind that choosing some record in the pop-up window will reassign this record to the entity record, which is opened in the main window.
-The previous relation will be dropped, if the relation is one-to-many retrospectively.*
+>Please, keep in mind that choosing some record in the pop-up window will reassign this record to the entity record, which is opened in the main window.
+The previous relation will be dropped, if the relation is one-to-many retrospectively.<br/>

 - **Single record actions** – applicable to each record of the related entities separately.
 The ist of actions here is usually the same as on the list view for this entity.
     ![Related entity single actions](../../_assets/user-interface/related-entity-actions-single.jpg)